 Where can I rent strollers or wagons at the Fair?

 Strollers and wagons are available on a first come, first serve basis inside the Grand Avenue Gate #11 and Gate #15.
-Stroller rental is $8 per day, wagon rental is $15 per day (deposit of driver’s license is required for rentals).
+Stroller rental is $10 per day; double stroller rental is $20 per day; and wagon rental is $20 per day (cash deposit or id is required for rentals).

 Where do I find a daily program of Fair events?